 “Get outta heah.
 This is no business for kids or my Mom.”

-Jack and I look like we were about to hug him.
-He makes it known that isn’t going to happen.
+Jack and I look like we are about to hug him.
+He makes it known that is not going to happen.
 Instead we high-five each other.